Thin-film bulk acoustic resonator

+Industrial application areas of thin film bulk acoustic resonators include high-frequency signal filtering (e.g. for mobile telecommunication devices), crystal replacements, energy harvesting, sensing, sound emission (e.g. in hearing aids) and as part of mechanical qubits.

 Piezoelectricity in thin films

 The crystallographic orientation of a thin film depends on the piezomaterial selected and many other items like the surface on which the film is grown and various manufacturing - thin film growth - conditions (temperatures selected, pressure, gases used, vacuum conditions etc.).